gorda/istio.io/content/en/docs/tasks/traffic-management/egress/egress_sni_monitoring_and_policies/index.md

     Access to Wikipedia sites in other languages is allowed, as expected.

-### Cleanup of monitoring and policy enforcement
+### Cleanup of monitoring and policy enforcement{#cleanup-of-monitoring-and-policy-enforcement}

 {{< text bash >}}
 $ kubectl delete -f @samples/sleep/telemetry/sni-logging.yaml@
 $ kubectl delete -f @samples/sleep/policy/sni-wikipedia.yaml@
 {{< /text >}}

-## Monitor the SNI and the source identity, and enforce access policies based on them
+## Monitor the SNI and the source identity, and enforce access policies based on them{#monitor-the-SNI-and-the-source-identity-and-enforce-access-policies-based-on-them}

 Since you enabled mutual TLS between the sidecar proxies and the egress gateway, you can monitor the [service identity](/docs/ops/deployment/architecture/#citadel) of the applications that access external services, and enforce policies based on the identities of the traffic source.